MandSolo/frontend-nck/README.md

 clicking on a newly posted article goes to error page! it doesn't display the author. maybe need to fix backend?

-how can i make the placeholder text for logged in users dissapear?? (this bit "Only logged in users can ....." )

 # Mand Cashin News

 M C News is an online forum (inspired by reddit, WikiLeaks etc.) in which users are able to interact with user-posted articles.
 The front end is hosted at https://mc-news.netlify.com/.